The best hotels in Battambang

 For drinks, the night market near the old governor's residence on Street 2 is lively from 6 pm.
 Madison Corner on Street 2.5 has been the reliable expat bar for years and serves cold Angkor beer for $1.
 If you're staying at a luxury property like La Villa or The Plantation, their bar programs are genuinely good and not overpriced by Battambang standards.

-Battambang's best neighborhoods
+Battambang's best hotel regions

 Start with Riverside if this is your first time.
 It puts you within walking distance of the colonial streetscape on Street 1.5 and the night market without the noise of the bus station.
 Wat Kor Village is worth the 10-minute tuk-tuk ride if you want something quieter and more characterful.